 Babcock order book rises to 13.5 billion pounds

-The 123-year-old group, which generates more than half of its revenue from the UK Ministry of Defense (MoD), said first-quarter trading was in line with its expectations and that its bid pipeline stood at 16 billion.
+The 123-year-old firm, which generates more than half of its revenue from the Ministry of Defence (MoD), said first-quarter trading was in line with its expectations and that its bid pipeline stood at 16 billion pounds.